Primary tabs

 Thesis / Dissertation

-The dissertation will be a report on the student’s dissertation project, and its evaluation and outcomes.
-It should end with a critical reflection on the ways in which findings resonate with key literature, policy documents and ideas for future research and practice.
+The dissertation will be a report on the student’s dissertation project, which will involve the development of an artefact that has been designed to transform practice.
+It should include a critical reflection and evaluation of the ways in which the artefact has the potential to transform practice based on key literature and ideas for future research and practice.
 The artefact produced through the project will be appended but is not included in the word count.

 Essays